William Preston Lane Jr.: Governor of Maryland

 Lane faced George P. Mahoney, a perennial candidate, in the 1950 Democratic primary election held on September 18, 1950.
 The primary was close and bruising, and left the Lane campaign weakened for the general election against Theodore McKeldin, his opponent in the 1946 election.
 Additionally, his unpopular sales tax to fund road improvements had caused significant dissent in the state and was used by McKeldin to pull votes away from Lane.
-On November 7, 1950, Lane was defeated in the general election by 94,000 votes, 57% to 42%.
+On November 7, 1950, Lane was defeated in the general election by 94,000 votes, 57%-43%.
 At that point, it was the largest margin of defeat in Maryland history.
 Lane's term as governor ended on January 10, 1951.

 After his term as governor, Lane remained active in the Democratic party and engaged in business pursuits.
 He died of a heart attack in 1967, and is buried in Rose Hill Cemetery in Hagerstown.